-So what they typically do is create a filtered list with people that they do want to make sure to interact with.
-Because of this, these are the people they tend to interact with the most.
-They share their content, reply to their tweets and thank them for sharing their content.
+So what they typically do is create a filtered list with people that they do want to interact with regularly.
+They share their content, reply to their tweets, and thank them for sharing their content.

 So, finding out who they are talking to regularly is a good source of influencers.
 These may be high-profile influencers, but it may also be people who are not yet that high profile, but are being watched by the influencers!
-These are the up-and-coming influencers and/or people who have access to the influencers, so it’s worth connecting with them yourself, too.
+These are the up-and-coming influencers and/or people who have access to the influencers, so it’s worth connecting with them.

-SocialBro provides very good filters based on searches you perform on Twitter.
+Audiense provides great filters for searching Twitter users.
 You can search profiles based on the keywords in people’s bio and location, and then sort this list based on a variety of categories.

-The influence filter is based on an influence-scoring mechanism called ‘Kred’, where people are rated out of 1,000.
-This is not a perfect rating system (neither are similar systems like Klout, Peer Index etc.) but this, together with other filters applied, can help find some great people worth connecting with.
+The influence filter is based on an influence-scoring mechanism called ‘Kred’, where people are scored on a 1-1000 scale.
+This is not a perfect rating system (neither are similar systems like Klout, Peer Index, etc.) but this score, together with other filters applied, can help find some great people worth connecting with.

 For example, you could show people who have a Kred score of above 800, who appear in over 1,000 lists, and who have 5 times more Twitter followers than the number they are following.